 - Be conscious of your posture and try and avoid spending too long in the same position.

-With all meetings taking place virtually, and without the office distractions, we can end up sitting at our desk and staring at our computer screen longer than we usually would.
+We can end up sitting at our desk and staring at our computer screen longer than we usually would.
 As humans though we were designed to move, and this is particularly important for our joints.

 - Take regular breaks from sitting throughout the day – get up from your chair at least every hour (preferably more!) to move, stretch and take a break from your computer screen.